Ingesting Nested Objects via CleverTap APIs

 Nesting depth3 levels

-Reserved fieldsidentity, email, and ts remain flat
+Reserved fields for user propertiesidentity, email, and timestamp remain flat

 Error Handling